Background and Summary

 states, private school students do not take the

 state’s achievement tests.
-Where and if they do, we
+Where they do, we can

-can generate NAEP scale estimates for them in the same way
+generate NAEP scale estimates for them in the same way we

-take the SAT we can make a rough estimate of the
+take the SAT or ACT tests we can make a rough estimate of

 grade